Assigning times to minimise reachability in temporal graphs: The case of singleton edge classes

-We say that an edge $e$ on $P$, not incident $s$ or $t$, is a \emph{minimum edge} if both other edges of $P$ incident with $e$ are assigned times strictly later than that assigned to $e$.
+We say that an edge $e$ on $P$, not containing $s$ or $t$, is a \emph{minimum edge} if both other edges of $P$ incident with $e$ are assigned times strictly later than that assigned to $e$.
 If $P$ does not contain a minimum edge, then it consists of a (possibly empty) segment on which the assigned times of edges increase along the path, followed by a (possibly empty) segment on which the assigned times of edges decrease along the path.
 If the first segment contains more than three edges, we have a reachability set of size at least nine (since the first vertex on the path must reach both children of the first four vertices on $P$, including itself).
 Similarly, if the second segment contains more than three edges, the last vertex on $P$ will reach the previous four vertices on the path together with each such vertex's child outside $P$, a total of nine vertices.
 Therefore we may assume that both segments contain at most three edges.
-Since the path $P$ has precisely $d-6$ edges, this is only possible if $d-5 \leq 6$, that is, if $d \leq 12$.
+However, since the tree has depth at least $14$, we can conclude that $P$ contains at least $7$ edges, a contradiction.
 We may therefore assume that $P$ contains a minimum edge, $e_1$.

 We now argue that $e_1$ has the required properties.
-It is clear from the construction of $P$ and the fact that $e_1$ is not incident with either endpoint of $P$ that conditions (2) and (3) are satisfied.
-Condition (1) follows from the definition of a minimum edge together with the construction of $P$: since $P$ is a minimum edge, it must be assigned a time before the earlier of the two incident edges below $e_1$ (as this is the edge incident with $e_1$ in $P$); the definition of a minimum edge means that $e_1$ is assigned a time later than the edge above it (the other edge incident with $e_1$ in $P$); if the remaining edge incident with $e_1$ was assigned a time earlier than $e_1$ we would have chosen $P$ to include this edge instead.
+It is clear from the construction of $P$ and the fact that $e_1$ does not contain either endpoint of $P$ that conditions (2) and (3) are satisfied.
+Condition (1) follows from the definition of a minimum edge together with the construction of $P$: since $e_1$ is a minimum edge, it must be assigned a time before the earlier of the two incident edges below $e_1$ in the rooted binary tree (as the earlier of these is incident with $e_1$ in $P$); the definition of a minimum edge means that $e_1$ is also assigned a time earlier than the edge above it (the other edge incident with $e_1$ in $P$); if the remaining edge incident with $e_1$ was assigned a time earlier than $e_1$ we would have chosen $P$ to include this edge instead.

 We continue the argument using this choice of edge $e_1$; we will reason about a subtree including $e_1$, which is illustrated in Figure \ref{fig:binary}.
 Let $v$ and $v'$ be the endpoints of $e_1$, and note that both $v$ and $v'$ must have the same reachability set (applying Observation \ref{prop:first-edge} twice).
 It is clear that this reachability set contains $v$, $v'$ and all neighbours of either $v$ or $v'$ (see highlighted vertices in Figure \ref{fig:binary}).
 Thus, if the reachability set of $v$ has size at most seven, it can contain at most one more vertex; we may therefore assume without loss of generality that any other vertex in the reachability set of $v$ is at lesser distance from $v'$ than $v$ (otherwise, by symmetry, we may swap the roles of $v$ and $v'$).